jordankettles/345-group-project/README.md

 •	We updated the UI
 •	We added animation
 •	We named the app (Deep Poet)
-•   We analysis reports (Codacy and Codecov)
+• We added analysis reports (Codacy and Codecov)

 ### Issues